What do I do if I get a cold or flu-like symptoms?

 Anyone who gets cold or flu-like symptoms should stay at home.

 If you don't manage to take of yourself at home, call 1177 for further guidance.
 Information about tests from Region Norrbotten.
-If someone close gets sick, you can go to the university as long as you don´t have any symptoms.

 What can I do to prevent being infected?

 Follow the recommendations from the Public Health Agency of Sweden:

 - Important!
 If you are sick or have any symtoms of a cold, stay at home.

 - Avoid touching your face and your eyes

 - Cough and sneeze in the bend of your arm

 - Avoid close contact with ill people